Principles define how we want to go about doing something. Here’s a summary of our core principles:

 A major question for any law should be: What’s its real impact going to be?

 We appreciate people’s desire to feel a particular way.
-Emotions are important things, and where reasonably feasible, we want everybody to feel good.
+Emotions are important things, and where it’s reasonably doable, we want everyone to feel good.
 However, emotional impact is only one part of the impact of a law or policy, and very often, it’s not the most important one.

-But how can we know?
-The best way is through credible research — along with also thinking through all the possible ramification, where research is not available to shed any light.
+How can we know these things?
+The best way is through credible research — along with also thinking through all the possible ramifications, where we don’t have research available to shed light on the topic.

 That’s why we intend to look for the flaws, biases, fallacies, irrelevancies, and falsehoods in research and its reporting, and try to sort out the inconsistencies.